oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

-# Add to Cart
+# Set Up Shopping Cart Functionality

 ## Introduction
-In this lab, you will create a package with procedures and functions that collectively manage the process of adding, removing, and processing orders and wishlist items within the database application.
-Additionally, you will learn to create application items, processes, and computations.
-Moreover, you will create processes to invoke these procedures and functions.
+This lab provides detailed instructions on enhancing the Book Details page in a application to manage shopping cart functionalities.
+It involves creating a package to handle orders, setting up application items and processes, and configuring page elements to allow users to add and remove books from their cart, update cart quantities, and dynamically reflect these changes on the user interface.
+The steps include creating necessary backend procedures and functions, setting up computations and processes, and updating the user interface components accordingly.

-Estimated Time: 15 minutes
+Estimated Time: 25 minutes

 ### Objectives
 In this lab, you will: